nschonni/cordova-docs/articles/getting-started/ios-guide.md

 This is the safest mode.
 Visual Studio uses SSL certificates to securely transfer build payloads to the remote agent.

-This mode protects your intellectual property from being intercepted because your build payload is encrypted.
-It also reduces the likelihood that outsiders will use the open port of your remote agent to run malicious code.
-When you start the agent in secure mode, you'll get a PIN.
-The only way to establish a connection with the remote host is by using that PIN.
+Your build payload is encrypted and that protects your intellectual property from being intercepted.
+When you start the agent in secure mode, you'll get a security PIN.
+You can't connect to the remote agent without it.
+That prevents outsiders from using the open port of your remote agent to run malicious code.

 To start the remote agent in secure mode, type this command.